 Edinburgh Picturesque Notes written by Robert Louis Stevenson (RLS) was first published in 1879 but is now out of copyright.

-This wonderful book, is filled with vivid, occasionally dark descriptions of different parts of Edinburgh as they were in the 19th century: Old Town, Parliament Close, Greyfriar’s Kirkyard, New Town, Morningside, Calton Hill and the Pentlands.
+This wonderful book, is filled with vivid, occasionally dark descriptions of different parts of Edinburgh as they were in the 19th century.
+These areas included: Old Town, Parliament Close, Greyfriar’s Kirkyard, New Town, Morningside, Calton Hill and the Pentlands.

 May I remark, as a balm for wounded fellow-townsmen, that there is nothing deadly in my accusations?
 Small blame to them if they keep ledgers: ’tis an excellent business habit.
 Churchgoing is not, that ever I heard, a subject of reproach; decency of linen is a mark of prosperous affairs, and conscious moral rectitude one of the tokens of good living.

 And let them console themselves – they do as well as anybody else; the population of (let us say) Chicago would cut quite as rueful a figure on the same romantic stage.
 To the Glasgow people I would say only one word, but that is of gold; I have not yet written a book about Glasgow.”

 - More information about Robert Louis Stevenson from the official RLS website.